0XOday/the_grimoire/Computers/Lab-docs/Projects/k8s/Cluster Architecture.md

 * etcd
 	* Consistent and highly available key value used for all cluster data
 	* A backup plan is recommended [here](https://kubernetes.io/docs/tasks/administer-cluster/configure-upgrade-etcd/#backing-up-an-etcd-cluster)
+* Kube-scheduler
+	* A control plane componet that watches for newly created pods with no assigned node then assigns a node from them to run on.
+	* Factors such as hw/sw policy constraints, addinity and anti-affinity specs, data locality, inter-workload interfaces and deadlines.
+* Kube-controller-manager
 	*